 CAPACITY: Accumulation of electrostatic charges between two conductors that are isolated from one another.
 Its unit of measurement is the microfarad.

-CARTRIDGE: Part used to play a record.
+CARTRIDGE: Part used to play a vinyl record.
 It converts the mechanical oscillations of the stylus to a low voltage electric signal.

-MOVING MAGNET CARTRIDGE: The cantilever of MM cartridges is completed with a pair of small permanent magnets that will oscillate close to a pair of coils (stationary) inside the cartridge.
+MOVING MAGNET CARTRIDGE: The cantilever of these MM cartridges is completed with a pair of small permanent magnets that will oscillate close to a pair of coils (stationary) inside the cartridge.
 As the stylus traces the groove, the magnets start vibrating, creating an electric current inside the coils that is similar to the audio signal recorded on the record.

 LOAD: This technical term refers to the electrical characteristics of the phono cartridge.
-It covers the impedance of the cartridge, its capacity, etc. In fact, these parameters are used to determine the choice of preamplification stage in order to obtain the best sound quality.
+It covers the impedance of the cartridge, its capacitance, etc. In fact, these parameters are used to determine the choice of preamplification stage in order to obtain the best sound quality.

 Now going further into the technical details, a cartridge can be compared with an RLC circuit (resistor, coil, condenser), which typically reacts like a resonant filter.
 Namely, the filter boosts some frequencies and reduces others, and acts so that the Hi-Fi cartridge delivers the most linear frequency response possible.